kentleonardi09/Portofolio-Project-Part-1/README.md

 # Defensive Cybersecurity Portfolio

-## Overview
+Overview

-This repository contains Kent Leonardi’s Defensive Cybersecurity Portfolio Project for the unit.
-It is used to organise and present proofs of work completed during the first part of the project.
+Defensive Cybersecurity Portfolio project (for the unit) This repository is Kent Leonardi’s Defensive Cybersecurity Portfolio Project.
+It acts as the way to translate and showcase evidence of work done in that first portion of the project.

-## Purpose
+Purpose

-The purpose of this portfolio is to demonstrate an understanding of defensive cybersecurity concepts through practical tasks, supported by evidence and analysis.
+This portfolio is designed to prove knowledge in defensive cybersecurity through practical exercises backed up by evidence and analysis.

-## Contents
+Contents

-The repository includes work such as identifying vulnerable websites, examining the use of HTTPS and TLS encryption, and providing supporting screenshots and explanations for each task.
+It covers work related to finding vulnerable websites, researching on HTTPS and TLS encryption usage, as well as screenshots and descriptions for the work performed in each task.

-## Structure
+Structure

-Each task is presented with a description, an explanation of the concept, and proof in the form of screenshots or technical observations.
+Each task is accompanied by its description, explanation of the concept and proof (screenshots or technical observations)

-# Cybersecurity Portfolio – Kent Leonardi
+Cybersecurity Portfolio – Kent Leonardi

-This repository contains my cybersecurity portfolio tasks, with each question linked to its corresponding folder or README for detailed work.
+This repo has my tasks on cybersecurity portfolio, please find each question linked the folder or README that explains work.

 ## Task List
 * [Question 1](./Question 1/README.md)